Website Evaluation «Prev Next»

 7. They support and enhance the information architecture of the site.

-The future of signs and metaphors
+The Future of Signs and Metaphors

 The field of semiotics, which focuses on the creation of shared meaning among all stakeholders (i.e users, designers), will play an increasingly important role in the development of signs and metaphors.
 Frameworks for ensuring that the interpretation of the signs and metaphors is consistent across all groups will be developed further, to help visual and graphic designers create more effective signs and metaphors.
+In the next lesson you will learn how to evaluate the functionality of a Web site.

 Evaluating Website - Quiz